 Another factor to be considered is the variation in educational background of the participants.
 In each class, there can be students whose engineering discipline vary; Electrical, Mechanical, Structural, Industrial, Chemical, Physics etc. The formal education of the students can range from high school diplomas to degrees as advanced as Doctor of Science.
 All our students have the same objective: they want to learn and understand the topic under consideration.
 In a given class, there may be people who feel that the mathematics is too “hard” and others who feel that too much time is spent on basic concepts.
 So, like the software example described above, without spending considerably more money than for a TTi course, allowances have to be made for the requirements of others.

-In TTi courses, a relaxed atmosphere is established at the beginning so that the participants do not lose time getting used to the classroom environment.
+In TTi courses, a relaxed atmosphere is established at the beginning so that the participants do not lose time getting used to the training environment.
 Responsibility for understanding the subject matter is clearly defined to be that of the student, who must ask for clarification when needed as the course proceeds.
 Participants are reminded that the course is fast paced and intense so they cannot wait until later in the course to ask questions.
-The material is presented as a series of highly interactive lecture/discussion sessions usually lasting about 60 minutes followed by a short break to enable the participants to stretch their legs or visit the restroom.
+The material is presented as a series of highly interactive on-line lecture/discussion sessions usually lasting about 60 minutes followed by a short break to enable the participants to stretch their legs or visit the restroom.

 At the start of the proceedings each participant is asked in turn for an introduction as to educational background, experience and what each one hopes to achieve by attending the particular course.
 This provides the instructor with a basis on which to decide what topics need more or less detail.